1. 8.4 Dynamic markup insertion

 Document objects have an ignore-destructive-writes counter, which is used in conjunction with the processing of script elements to prevent external scripts from being able to use document.write() to blow away the document by implicitly calling document.open().
 Initially, the counter must be set to zero.

-The document write steps, given a Document object document and a string input, are as follows:
+The document write steps, given a Document object document, a list text, a boolean lineFeed and a string sink, are as follows:

 1. If document's unload counter is greater than 0 or document's ignore-destructive-writes counter is greater than 0, then return.